Fireboats of Vancouver: Notable events

 On July 7, 1938, CPR Pier D caught fire.
 The J.H.
 Carlisle together with crews on land battled what was described as Vancouver's "most spectacular fire" for hours.
 At one point the heat grew so intense that four firefighters battling the blaze from a raft were forced to leap into the water after their hose was burned through.

 On March 6, 1945, the freighter Greenhill Park exploded at a pier on Burrard Inlet.
 The blast killed 8 longshoremen, injured a further 19 and shattered windows across the city.
-With WWII still in its final stages, many initially thought the explosion was the result of a Japanese attack.
+With World War II still in its final stages, many initially thought the explosion was the result of a Japanese attack.

 In 1959 the Norwegian freighter Ferngulf exploded in Burrard Inlet, killing two and seriously wounding several more.
-There was no intervention by the city's fireboats or other rescue personnel.
+There was no intervention by the city's fireboats.
 An inquiry determined that the city's rules only allowed the fireboat to leave the city when directed to do so by the mayor.
-Changes were made to the Canada Shipping Act, empowering a "rescue coordinator" to order rescue vessels to sea.
+Changes were made, empowering a "rescue coordinator" to order rescue vessels to sea.

 On July 3, 1960, a fire broke out at the BC Forrest Products Mill on the south shore of False Creek, resulting in Vancouver's first five-alarm fire.
-The fire was contained, although most of the mill was burnt down before it could be extinguished.
+Battled by both the J.H.
+Carlisle and Fireboat No. 2, the fire was contained, although most of the mill was burnt down before it could be extinguished.

-On March 4, 2015, a fire broke out in a container containing trichloroisocyanuric acid at Port of Vancouver.
-Warnings were issued to people living in the vicinity to stay at home and lock their doors and windows to prevent toxic smoke from entering.
-Two fireboats attended, and together with crews on land, were able to extinguish the blaze with minimal damage.